androlo/logmor/docs/tutorial.md

 If we add the rule `not A` and then run this rule (i.e. we find solutions to the equation `not A = true`), the solver will find that the only solution is `A = false`.
 The way this is interpreted is that we consider it morally good if person `X` did not steal any food, or maybe generally: *it is good not to steal food*.
 Also, it is implied that if a state doesn't satisfy the rule is must be morally bad, and since the only other state here is `A = true` we implicitly have that: *person X stealing food is bad*.
 Thus, the rule `not A` can be interpreted as an anti-theft morality, since the stealing of food is considered morally wrong.

-That being said though, things are actually a little bit more complicated, because we also have a third type of states that we exclude from consideration, meaning if an excluded state is a solution then the solution is discarded.
+That being said though, things are actually a bit more complicated because we also have a third type of state that we exclude from consideration, meaning if an excluded state is a solution then the solution is discarded.
 For example, we could use the rule

 ```
-E: A and B and C
+E := A and B and C
 ```

 to rule out solutions for the rule `R` in the previous section.
-The equation for this rule would be:
+The equation for the new rule `E` would be:

 ```
 E = true